xinthose/Netplan-GUI/README.md

 ## Use Cases

-- linux unattended kiosk that needs easy network configuration
-  - especially for those without programming knowledge
+- Linux unattended kiosk that needs easy network configuration via the browser (especially for those without programming knowledge)